jonlpersson/ed-latimore/site/_posts/2021-01-09-why-people-hate-you-5-most-common-reasons.md

 You see this often with online haters a.k.a. internet trolls.
 Any time you try to produce anything of value, internet trolls are quick to give you negative feedback.

-I’ve got a lot of twitter followers and a great social media presence, and even I’m not immune to negative commenters when I give value.
-It doesn’t matter whether it’s a podcast, blog post, tweet, or instagram post, these online haters will attack you because you’re doing something they can’t or won’t do:
+I’ve got a lot of Twitter followers and a great social media presence, and even I’m not immune to negative commenters when I give value.
+It doesn’t matter whether it’s a podcast, blog post, tweet, or Instagram post, these online haters will attack you because you’re doing something they can’t or won’t do:

 You live your life, help others by giving value, and you make money while doing it.
 This is enough to incite the online mob to try and burn you down.

 By the way: I wrote the book on not caring what others think about you.
 [Read more about it here](/products/not-caring/) (opens in a new tab).

-### You moved on: Their life remains stagnant, yours doesn’t
+## You moved on: Their life remains stagnant, yours doesn’t

 You often see this in the romantic realm.
 Once upon a time, you were interested in a person.
 This person did not return the interest.